 None of these volumes strive to be comprehensive.
 Instead they focus on key events and characters.
 This works fine for an overview in the first four volumes, but I find the topics covered in The Story of the Great Republic curious from our 21st century perspective.
 Because that volume was originally written in 1899, events closer to that time period loomed large in the author’s consciousness.
 Thus the Civil War and the Spanish-American War both get more attention proportionately than they do in more recent books.
 In spite of the original 1899 copyright of this book, it actually continues up through the assassination of President McKinley in 1901.
 Personally, I would be likely to use something else instead of this last volume.

 The reading level would make these books most appropriate for junior high level for independent reading.
 However, they can be read aloud with children from about fourth grade and up.
 There are no questions or exercises with any of these volumes.
 But if you use them as read-aloud books, following up with discussion, narration, writing, or other activities of your own, they will work fine with younger students.
 Older students could be assigned outlining, notetaking, or other written tasks to demonstrate comprehension.

 Of particular note is the religious perspective.
 This series is Christian, and it does a surprisingly good job of fairly presenting both Protestant and Catholic positions.
 Even in the Renaissance and Reformation volume, you read about the good and bad from both sides.

-All books are available in either print or ebook versions.
+All books are available in either print or PDF versions.